JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-function-pointers-from-c.md

 We see that our function typedef from C turned into Kotlin `typealias`.
 It uses `CPointer<..>` type to represent the pointer parameters, and `CFunction<(Int)->Int>` to represent the function signature.
-There in an `invoke` operator extension function available for all `CPointer<CFunction<..>` types, so that one is allowed to call as any other function in Kotlin.
+There in an `invoke` operator extension function available for all `CPointer<CFunction<..>` types, so that one is allowed to call it as any other function in Kotlin.

-Let's see how one deals with C function pointers

-## Dealing with C Function Pointers
+## Passing Kotlin Function as C Function Pointer

 It is the time to try using C Functions from our Kotlin program.
-The first one - we call `accept_fun` function and pass C function pointer to a Kotlin function:
+Let's call the `accept_fun` function and pass C function pointer to a Kotlin lambda:
 ```kotlin
 fun myFun() {
   accept_fun(staticCFunction<Int, Int> { it + 1 })